 Given the business and financial strategy focus of the CMA, certification holders have a wide range of employment options.
 All types of organizations will need strategic planning for their finances, so CMAs will be able to find gainful employment when working for both private and public companies, as well as government agencies.

 According to the Bureau of Labor Statistics (BLS), the field of accountants and auditors will grow at a rate of 4% between 2019-2029.
 While this rate is not as high an increase as some job types, it’s as fast as the average job growth in the economy and is a good indicator of economic health given that most organizations will need to employ accountants.
-Thus, the field is competitive and has good prospects for wage growth, which is also particularly true for CMAs who have highly specialized certification within the field of accounting.
+Thus, the field is competitive and has good prospects for wage growth, which is also particularly true for CMAs who have highly specialized certification within the field of accounting and those who continue to gain work experience, which is known to increase wages, and who keep up on their continuing professional education.
 Compared to the median annual wage of $71,550 for accountants, the average CMA earned a salary of around $89,400 in 2019.
 As the demand grows in general for accountants, those with CMA certifications will likely also see wage appreciation.

-CMA holders have a wide variety of career prospects.
+CMA holders have a wide variety of career prospects both in national and international businesses.
 Some common positions that they may take on, as well as the average earnings for each of these positions, are listed below.